w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 Let's say you created `ACCOUNT 1` protected by password `PSW 1`.
 To reset the password of your `ACCOUNT 1` using the browser extension, you must follow the following steps:

-- On the browser extension, go to `ACCOUNT 1` and click "Forget account".
+- Go to `ACCOUNT 1` on the browser extension and click "Forget account".
 This action will delete the access to your account.
 Note that your tokens are still in your account on the
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blockchain network.
 - On the browser extension click the "+" button in the top right corner and select the option "Import account from pre-existing seed".
 After entering the mnemonic phrase, you can choose a new